Select Page

 Description

 The team originally developed two innovative recruitment tools as areas for further exploration.
-First, this initiative explored pathways to provide childcare services to the families of public safety employees.
-Anecdotally, supervisors often hear that lack of appropriate childcare impacts employee decisions to call out from work, or more permanently leave the profession altogether.
-The provision of these services could greatly impact an employees’ ability to be available, both mentally and physically, for work assignments.
+First, extensive research was conducted on providing childcare services to the families of public safety employees.
+Anecdotally, supervisors often hear that lack of appropriate childcare impacts employees’ decisions to call out from work or, in some cases, leave the profession altogether.
+The research confirmed that the provision of these services could significantly improve employees’ ability to be available, both mentally and physically, for work assignments.

 Next, this initiative focused on increasing and improving educational incentives.
 Many first responders are motivated by the opportunity to learn new skills through training.
-The team envisioned this might be accomplished by enhanced tuition reimbursement opportunities for employees and an educational leave benefit for use apart from one’s regular accruals
+The team envisioned this might be accomplished by enhanced tuition reimbursement opportunities for employees and an educational leave benefit for use apart from one’s regular accruals.
+As a result of the initiative, educational incentives were updated and implemented.

-Ultimately, the focus of this team shifted to recruiting among three public safety entities in the City: Durham Emergency Communications (911), the Durham Police Department, and the Durham Fire Department.
-This initiative now includes creative ways for these agencies to recruit personnel to their ranks.
+After these foundational efforts, the focus of this team shifted to recruiting across three public safety entities in the City: Durham Emergency Communications (911), the Durham Police Department, and the Durham Fire Department.
+This initiative now includes creative ways for these agencies to recruit and retain personnel to their ranks.

 Key Measures & Data Analysis

 Furthermore, strong retention strategies contribute to organizational stability and continuity, which are critical for maintaining effective public safety services.
 Reduced turnover leads to a more experienced and cohesive workforce, improving overall service quality and community trust.
-Thus, investing in retention not only reduces vacancy rates but also enhances the efficacy and reliability of public safety operations.
+Thus, investing in retention reduces vacancy rates and enhances the efficacy and reliability of public safety operations.

 Public Safety Vacancy Rates